CeliaLaurent/P2.12_FinalProject/README.md

 The goal of this project is to use the Intel performance analysis tools to understand how to improve the source code and find out what are the bottlenecks.

 The Intel tool suite for performance analysis includes the following softwares:
-- **Intel Application Performance Snapshot**: *Take a quick look at your application's performance to see if it is well optimized for modern hardware*
+- **Intel Application Performance Snapshot (APS)**: *Take a quick look at your application's performance to see if it is well optimized for modern hardware*
   -  *MPI parallelism*
   -  *OpenMP parallelism*
   -  *Memory access*